JohnSnowLabs/nlu/docs/en/install.md

 - Windows Users must additionally follow every step precisely defined in [How to correctly install Spark NLP for Windows?](https://nlp.johnsnowlabs.com/docs/en/install#windows-support)

-The next segment showcases how you can easily install any of John Snow Labs **Licensed Libraries**

 # Install Licensed Libraries

 The following is a more detailed overview of the alternative installation methods and parameters you can use.